 Set GPS to 1 Spillway Rd., Murphysboro, IL.
 Upon arrival, continue on Spillway Rd., which turns into a large parking lot.

-The Kincaid Lake Spillway is a bit of a local secret, and it’s obvious why they would guard it.
+The Kinkaid Lake Spillway is a bit of a local secret, and it’s obvious why they would guard it.

 They have a little paradise there outside of Carbondale.
 Maybe that’s why directions to get there are a little Batcavian.
 Once you find it though, there’s an idyllic, three-level cascade spilling into an invigorating, fresh water pool.